-Field Trip: A bus trip to New York City museums related to this course will be held later in the semester (Friday, November 9).
+Field Trip: A bus trip to New York City museums related to this course will be held later in the semester (Friday, November 1).
 Trip cost will be billed directly to your student account by the Business Office.
 The cost covers the bus and admission to the Metropolitan Museum of Art.
-An alternate trip will be offered on a Saturday or Sunday in November to a site to be announced.
+An alternate trip will be offered on Saturday, November 16, to visit the Pompeii show at Franklin Institute and the University of Pennsylvania Archaeology Museum - this is the best alternate trip for this class (and will be really fun!).
+(As a last resort, there is a trip on Sunday, November 10 to the Barnes Foundation and Philadelphia Art Museum - most of the artwork there does not apply to this course, but there is a small section of medieval, Asian and Islamic art in the museum that you can use for this course.)
 It is important that you attend one of the trips if possible; one of the written assignments is based on the field trip.
 Otherwise, you will have to visit the sites on your own or make arrangements with the instructor to visit alternative sites.
-More information will be announced closer to the trip.